Phase domain walls in coherently driven Bose-Einstein condensates: Introduction

 \section{Introduction}

 A coupled pair of spatially overlapping Bose-Einstein condensates (BECs) has complex topological excitations that cannot be reduced to the case of one scalar BEC.
-Typical examples of such systems include atomic BECs with coexistent hyperfine species~\cite{Leggett2001} and two-band superconductors~\cite{Tanaka2015}.
+Typical examples of such systems include atomic BECs with coexistent hyperfine species~\cite{Leggett2001} and two-band superconductors~\cite{Tanaka2001}.
 In one dimension, they admit the sine-Gordon kinks characterized by the $2 \pi$ jump of the relative phase of order parameters~\cite{Son2002,Tanaka2001}; in two dimensions, the kink turns into a domain wall which gives birth to more complicated objects such as bound states of half-quantized vortices (HQVs)~\cite{Eto2011,Tylutki2016}.
 The mechanism of the HQV pairing on a domain wall was found to be formally similar to quark confinement~\cite{Eto2018,Eto2020}.
-The underlying mean-field theory attracts much interest owing to its broad scope and very rich physics it contains in spite of conceptual simplicity~\cite{Recati2022}.
+The underlying mean-field theory attracts much interest owing to very rich physics it contains, in spite of conceptual simplicity, and a broad scope which includes BECs~\cite{Recati2022}, superfluid liquids~\cite{Makinen2019}, superconductors~\cite{Tanaka2015}, and even cosmology~\cite{Kibble1982,Rubakov1983}.

 In this work, we investigate a dissipative BEC coupled to an external classical field whose frequency is close to the BEC ground-state level.
 Such a system is found to admit stable domain walls and HQV molecules which arise spontaneously even when the initial conditions are uniform or, conversely, disordered.
-The uniform BEC undergoes a spontaneous $\mathbb{Z}_2$ symmetry breaking that proceeds \emph{nonglobally,} by way of the Kibble-Zurek mechanism~\cite{Kibble1980,Zurek1985,Kang2019}, as soon as the driving field reaches a critical amplitude; in turn, a disordered system exhibits self-organization.
-Once dynamic equilibrium has established, a number of HQV molecules and domain walls act as elements of complex, inhomogeneous yet internally ordered states whose spatial extent is far beyond any characteristic scale of a~BEC.
+A uniform BEC undergoes a spontaneous $\mathbb{Z}_2$ symmetry breaking that proceeds \emph{nonglobally,} by way of the Kibble-Zurek mechanism~\cite{Kibble1980,Zurek1985,Kang2019}, as soon as the driving field reaches a critical amplitude; a pair of the true (asymptotically stable) vacuum states of the system have opposite phases.
+On the other hand, in a case of disorder the system exhibits self-organization.
+Once dynamic equilibrium has established, a number of HQV molecules and domain walls act as elements of complex, inhomogeneous yet internally ordered states whose spatial extent is far beyond any conventional characteristic scale of a~BEC.

 The minimum model containing the phenomena under consideration is represented by the mean-field equations

 for a pair of complex-valued amplitudes $\psi_\pm = \psi_\pm(\br, t)$, where $\gamma$ is the decay rate and